kamilz12/kamilz12/README.md

 ###

-<p align="left">I'm 21 years old full-time Computer Science student at Lublin University of Technology.
+<p align="left">I'm full-time Computer Science student at Lublin University of Technology.
 I aspire to be a Java Developer.
 I really like to learn a new things and spend time at programming.
 I'm keen onautomobiles and loves to mechanize at the car.
 I am open to cooperation</p>

 ###